Democracy Camp Berkeley

 Democracy Camp

-Democracy Camp is designed for Cal undergrads who are interested in enhancing our democracy through public service, and who are still discerning their unique pathway.
-Students can apply to one of two programs: Democracy Camp in Berkeley, the Matsui Center's alternative spring break program, or Democracy Camp in DC...
+Democracy Camp is designed for Cal undergrads who are interested in enhancing our democracy through public service.
+Students can apply to one of two programs: Democracy Camp in Berkeley, the Matsui Center's alternative spring break program, or Democracy Camp in DC, a weeklong...

 Class of 2025